cartologic/cartoview/docs/docs/installation_ubuntu.md

 #CartoView

-## This document describes the Installation of CartoView on ubunto with GeoNode 2.6.3
+## This document describes the Installation of CartoView on Ubuntu with GeoNode 2.6.3

 !!! warning
 	In case of any other version of GeoNode before 2.5 these steps will not be applicable.